Terence Crawford: Crawford vs. Beltrán

 Crawford made his second defense of the WBO title against The Ring magazine #1 contender Ray Beltrán.
 The winner of the bout would become The Rings lightweight champion.
 The fight was held in front of 11,127 at The CenturyLink Center in Omaha, Nebraska on November 29, 2014.

 Early in the fight, both Crawford and Beltran had their moments, with Crawford controlling the action through stance switching and a steady jab, while Beltran landed his powerful right hand occasionally.
 In the fourth, Beltran pushed Crawford back with a hard shot, but Crawford quickly regained control.
-This pattern repeated in several rounds, with Crawford asserting dominance each time.
+This pattern repeated for several rounds, with Crawford asserting dominance each time.
 In the later rounds, Crawford pressed for a stoppage, but Beltran held his ground.
 Ultimately, there was no doubt who the top lightweight was.
 Crawford retained his world title earning a twelve-round UD win.
 The final judges' scorecards read 120–108, and 119–109 twice in favour of Crawford.
 After the fight, Crawford announced his intentions to leave the lightweight division to fight as a light welterweight.
 The fight averaged 836,000 viewers on HBO and peaked at 936,000 viewers.
 It was considered a disappointment because the co-feature which saw Evgeny Gradovich draw with Jayson Velez drew an average 865,000 viewers and peaked just over 1 million.

 Crawford was named the 2014 'Fighter of the Year' by ESPN and the Boxing Writers Association of America, after dethroning Burns.

 Light welterweight

 Crawford vs. Dulorme

 On March 6, 2015, ESPN reported that Crawford would debut as a light welterweight, challenging for the vacant WBO title at the College Park Center in Arlington, Texas, against 25 year old Thomas Dulorme on April 18.
 At the press conference, Crawford told Dulorme, "Come prepared because I am going to be ready.
 [The fans] should expect a spectacular victory.
 This is my second world title at a different weight, and I am really going to be up for it.
 I will be prepared.
 I am always ready and prepared for any fight."

-Early in the bout, Dulorme was outworking Crawford, but it seemed to be part of Crawford's strategy.
-He was betting on Dulorme tiring out, and that's exactly what happened.
-By the fourth round, Crawford began using his jab more frequently, setting the stage for what was to come.
-That jab would serve as the perfect setup for the big punches later in the fight.
-In the sixth round, Crawford feinted with the jab and then landed a left-right combination that hurt Dulorme.
-The 25-year-old Puerto Rican staggered back and took a knee.
+Early in the bout, Dulorme was outworking Crawford.
+However, this was part of Crawford's strategy; he was relying on Dulorme to tire out, which eventually ended up occurring.
+By the fourth round, Crawford began using his jab more frequently, marking a shift in the fight's pace.
+Crawford's jab would serve as a strong setup for larger punches later in the fight.
+In the sixth round, Crawford feinted with the jab and then landed a left-right combination that hurt Dulorme, who staggered back and took a knee.
 He got back up but was dropped twice more in the same round.
 The second knockdown ended the fight, as Dulorme was unable to continue, and Crawford secured his first world title at 140 pounds.
 Referee Rafael Ramos stopped the fight at 1 minute, 51 seconds of the round.
 The fight averaged 1.004 million viewers on HBO.